 Lawnmower Blenny (Salarias fasciatus) Description

-Naturally found in shallow tropical waters, the lawnmower blenny is a bit less brightly colored than some of its cousins, such as the scooter blenny.
+Naturally found in shallow tropical waters, Salarias fasciatus is a bit less brightly colored than some of its cousins, such as the scooter blenny.
 It features a more camouflage-like green-brownish pattern with vertical barring and a slightly darker horizontal stripe across its side.

 You don’t need a large marine aquarium at all to house a single lawnmower blenny: 30 gallons should be a good size to start with, although you could always go bigger.